roeyshafran/BrainCap/README.md

   ```
   python create_dataset_no_dup.py --path ../data/BOLD5000 --save-path ../data/BOLD5000/CSI1_no_duplicates.pth --subjects CSI1 --batch_size 8
   ```
-- If you saved the BOLD5000 folder at a different location, want train the model on more subjects or use larger batch size for the preprocess look at the --help flag.
+- If you saved the BOLD5000 folder at a different location, want to train the model on more subjects or use larger batch size for the preprocess (might help with the script running speed) run the script with the --help flag.

 ## Training:
 - We trained a MLP architecture between the latent spaces while keeping the fMRI encoder and GPT2 decoder freezed.